Effects of salinity on flows of dense colloidal suspensions: Results

 The colloids surface roughness is measured by AFM imaging.
 The RMS roughness of a \SI{2}{\micro\meter} silica particle is less than \SI{1}{\nano\meter} over $\SI{1}{\micro\meter} \times \SI{1}{\micro\meter}$.
 A typical image of the surface imaging is shown in Figure~\ref{fig:AFM}~\textbf{a)}.

-Repulsive forces $F$ are shown in Figure~\ref{fig:AFM}~\textbf{b)} as a function of the distance $D$ between the particle's surface and the flat silica surface, for different salt concentrations.
-They show a good agreement with the theoretical double-layer electrostatic forces between surfaces in liquids~\cite{Israelachvili2011}:
+Typical repulsive forces $F$ are shown in Figure~\ref{fig:AFM}~\textbf{b)} as a function of the distance $D$ between the particle's surface and the flat silica surface, for different salt concentrations.
+At large enough separation distance, they show a good agreement with the theoretical electrostatic double-layer forces between surfaces in liquids at constant potential~\cite{Israelachvili2011}:

 where, $d$ is the particle diameter, $\lambda_\mathrm{D}$ is the Debye length, and $Z$ is a constant equal to $9.22 \times 10^{-11} \tanh^2(\psi_0/103)$ \si{\joule\per\meter} at \SI{25}{\celsius}, with $\psi_0$ the surface potential in \si{\milli\volt}.